Close Menu

 Certain studies — such as one published in 2016 in the journal BMC Medicine, even suggested that moderate alcohol consumption can have a protective effect against stroke.

-The World Health Organization (WHO) estimates that around 2.3 billion people worldwide drink alcohol, with an average per person daily consumption at 33 grams of pure alcohol a day.
-That is roughly equivalent to two 150 ml glasses of wine, a large (750 ml) bottle of beer or two 40 ml shots of spirits.
+The World Health Organization (WHO) estimates that around 2.3 billion people worldwide drink alcohol, with an average per person daily consumption of 33 grams of pure alcohol a day.
+That is roughly equivalent to two 150 ml glasses of wine, a large (750 ml) bottle of beer, or two 40 ml shots of spirits.

-The new study has limitations though, including that the alcohol intake was based on self-reporting and the fact that most alcohols consumed was spirits, while some have suggested wine contains other components that could be beneficial for health.
+The new study has limitations, though, including that the alcohol intake was based on self-reporting and the fact that most alcohols consumed were spirits, while some have suggested wine contains other components that could be beneficial for health.

 Reference: